 Ford suffers from Friedriech's Ataxia, a debilitating, life-shortening, degenerative neuro-muscular disorder that weakens the body's muscles, which can make even speaking difficult.
-Ford endured years of bullying before teaming up with her dog Izzy to travel to schools across the county spreading the message that unlike her disease and many others, bullying is a choice.
+Ford endured years of bullying before teaming up with her dog Izzy to travel spreading the message that unlike her disease and many others, bullying is a choice.

 Her message has reached many as she has has appeared in Animal Planet’s A Pet Story, Cosmopolitan Magazine, The Today Show, Guideposts Magazine, and MDA’s Quest Magazine.
 She also has an award-winning memoir titled Still Dancing.
 Delta Kappa Gamma also recently awarded Ford with the The Distinguished Service Award.